 Investors had to purchase at least 200 shares — or $1,000 — to participate in the offer.
 And only existing investors with Fundrise could get in on the action.
 It’s unclear exactly how much equity stake $1,000 actually gets.
 One can make a best guess estimate that based on the amount raised so far and the stage, Fundrise is valued somewhere between $80M – $200M before this Internet Public Offering.

 Then in 2Q2019, Fundrise did another Internet Public Offering to similar success.
+And now in 3Q2020, Fundrise is doing another Internet Public Offering.

 If you believe in the real estate crowdfunding model, as I do, then you must also believe that with proper execution, Fundrise should continue to do more deals, grow more revenue and profits, and ultimately grow its valuation.